There are a lot of articles going around lately in regard to changes in LATCH regulations. Some contain incomplete or inaccurate information.

 If the vehicle manufacturer does say there is a weight limit, then when the weight of the car seat + the weight of the child is 65 lbs. or more, install the car seat with the vehicle’s seat belt.

 To be safe, can you just use both the LATCH and seat belt?

 No!
-(Except in certain cases, there’s always an exception to the rule, right?)
+(Except in certain cases with certain car seats, there’s always an exception to the rule, right?)
 So in general, NO!
 Car seat manufacturers state not to do this.
 Trust them, they did the crash tests after all.
 Typically using both could change the “ride down” of the seat.
-Meaning there is meant to be some give in the installation of the car seat to allow it to ride down the crash and take the crash force onto the seat.
-If the seat is installed too tightly, as could be the case if you use both LATCH and the seat belt, then the crash force that the car seat is supposed to take could be transferred to the child inside the car seat.

 There are two seats that currently allow you to use the lower anchors and seat belt, the Clek Foonf (a convertible seat) and the Nuna Pipa (an infant seat).
 Both have rigid lower anchor connectors which hook to the vehicle’s lower anchor points and can be used along with the vehicle’s seat belt and when used with the seat belt effectively negates the lower anchor weight limit issue.